Internal link optimization is a must if you want your website to rank in Google's search results.

 By using relevant and descriptive anchor text, you help search engines understand the context of the linked page.
 And that makes it easier for them to crawl your content and get it into their index.

-If you use simple text like, “click here” or “read more” (we're looking at you, bloggers!), you can't tell what the page is about.
+If you use simple text like, click here or read more, you can't tell what the page is about.
 There's no context, no keywords, and it's not the most engaging way of linking.

-Instead, use descriptive anchor text and include relevant keywords.
+Instead, use descriptive anchor text and include relevant keywords to create contextual links.

 Well, you may have guessed it already, but it helps improve your rankings for those keywords!